-The symptoms of Shin Splints can appear on both sides and should improve with rest.
-Activities such as Basketball, Jump Rope Skipping and Running are likely to worsen symptoms.
+Symptoms can appear on both sides and should improve with rest.
+Activities such as Basketball, Jump Rope Skipping and Running will likely worsen symptoms.
 There may be some night pain if you have aggravated the shin bone during the day.

-If there is no change in activity levels, then a biomechanical cause such as flat feet or poor foot control can alter where the force is applied to the shinbone leading to more pressure on the medial aspect of the Shin.
+If there is no change in activity levels, then a biomechanical cause, such as flat feet or poor foot control, can alter where the force is applied to the shinbone.
+It can lead to more pressure on the medial aspect of the Shin.

-An x-ray cannot diagnose Shin Splints; if imaging is required, this is in the form of an MRI Scan.
+An x-ray cannot diagnose Shin Splints; if imaging is required, this is an MRI Scan.
 There may be evidence of periosteum or bone marrow oedema on an MRI, but the specificity varies between 33-100%.

-In the initial phase, identifying the causes of pain are essential so that they can be limited or altered to help control your pain levels.
+In the initial phase, identifying the causes of pain is essential so that they can be limited or altered to help control your pain levels.
 Following assessment stretches, strengthening and stability exercises are often recommended.
-Taping may be applied to help reduce the pain levels; this can be with rigid zinc oxide or KT Tape.
-Other forms of pain relief that can be recommended are ice sleeves or compression socks.
+Massage and foam rolling can be performed to the surrounding muscles for pain relief.

 Running gait analysis is beneficial for identifying factors contributing to the cause of your shin splints, such as poor hip control and rapid pronation moments of the foot.
 These can be addressed with running re-training strategies, insoles, stability trainers and strengthening exercises.